How Our Pricing Works

 • One consolidated PO (purchase order) covering all deliverables

-• Flexible allocation of hours across formats: video, VR/AR, eLearning, ILT/VILT materials, job aids, and other collaterals
+• Flexible allocation across formats: video, SCORM files (Storyline, Rise), eLearning, ILT/VILT materials, job aids, and other collaterals

 You gain budget predictability, priority access, and fewer administrative hurdles, while we act as your ongoing production and consultancy partner.